How Search Engines Work: A Beginner’s Guide

 And, crucially, understanding this process can be the difference for website owners and developers between a visible site and a site that disappears into the abyss of the internet.

-In a nutshell, search engines work by crawling, indexing, using algorithms, and query processing, all with the aim of providing the user performing the search with the most relevant and high-quality results.
+In a nutshell, search engines work by crawling, indexing, ranking and serving results, processing search queries, and, increasingly, using AI-assisted systems to summarise and organise information, all with the aim of providing the user performing the search with the most relevant and high-quality results.
+Google commonly describes Search as moving through crawling, indexing and serving results, but in practice there are many systems working together behind the scenes.
+Source

 Now, let’s delve a little deeper into the mysterious mind of a search engine.